More than fifteen years ago, I lost a significant amount of weight.

 However, it took several more years to actually make the leap.

 The past couple of years have been a slow and gradual healing process.
-I’ve had to unlearn restrictive dieting practices. . .and learn how to have a healthy relationship with food and my body again.
+I’ve had to unlearn restrictive dieting practices. . .and learn how to have a healthy relationship with food and my body.
+And sadly, I’ve had to learn how to function in life again without engaging in non-stop food talk.

-I enjoy eating for nourishment and tasting the subtle flavors of foods again instead of being fixated on precise nutrition and undereating.
+I now enjoy eating for nourishment and tasting the subtle flavors of foods again instead of being fixated on precise nutrition and undereating.
+I also enjoy socializing with people who aren’t laser-focused on food, health, and wellness.

-I’ve put aside the condescending arrogance of health superiority; achieving “black belt” status based on how committed I am to nutritional excellence and purity.
+I’ve put aside the condescending arrogance of health superiority; achieving an elite status based on how committed I am to dietary excellence and purity.
 And I’ve quit following influencers who propagate that insidious attitude and narrative as well.

 Instead, I nourish my body as best as I’m able and trust that each day is numbered by the Lord.
 (Job 14:5)